keboola/developers-docs/extend/generic-extractor/iterations.md

 }
 {% endhighlight %}

-Even though it might look as if the first execution would be with `account_id=123` it is not true actually.
-The configuration will be executed only twice, the first time with `account_id=345` and `account_id=456`.
+It looks as if the first execution is with `account_id=123`, but it is not the case.
+The configuration will be executed only twice: the first time with `account_id=345` and the second time with `account_id=456`.
 See [example [EX112]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/112-iterations-params).

 ### Iterating Headers
 Suppose you have an API from which you want to extract data from two accounts (`JohnDoe` and `DoeJohn`).
-The API uses [HTTP Basic Authentication](/extend/generic-extractor/api/authentication/basic/) method.
-Plus each user has his own API token which must be provided in the `X-Api-Token` header.
+The API uses the [HTTP Basic Authentication](/extend/generic-extractor/api/authentication/basic/) method, and in addition, each user has their own API token, which must be provided in the `X-Api-Token` header.

-Even if the above parameters relate to the [`api` configuration](/extend/generic-extractor/api/) which cannot be directly included in `iterations` it is still possible to use them.
+Even if the above parameters relate to the [`api` configuration](/extend/generic-extractor/api/), which cannot be directly included in `iterations`, it is still possible to use them.

 {% highlight json %}
 {